-The aims of the Complementary Therapies for Healthcare programme are to
+The aims of the Rehabilitation and Injury Management programme are to:

-- Equip graduates with subject expertise and practical skills to apply for independent membership to the appropriate professional body of their choice within the field of Complementary Therapies. - Provide an intellectually stimulating and vocationally relevant teaching environment to facilitate students' development of academic and practical skills. - Equip graduates with the skills to identify personal strengths, qualities and limitations and to develop a reflective approach to their practice. - Provide a supportive student-centred learning and teaching environment that enables the development of autonomous learners. - Equip the student practitioner with the skills and opportunities required to later engage in the process of lifelong learning.
+- Equip students with the skills require in practice to prevent, assess and rehabilitate both acute and chronic conditions in a variety of contexts so not restricting the potential employment to the field of sport. - Provide an intellectually stimulating and vocationally relevant teaching environment to facilitate students' development of academic and practical skills. - Equip students with the ability to recognise and work within the limits of their knowledge, skills and experience. - Equip graduates with the skills to identify personal strengths and qualities and to develop a reflective approach to their practice. - Provide a supportive student-centred learning and teaching environment that enables the development of autonomous learners. - Equip graduates with subject expertise and practical skills to apply for independent membership to the appropriate professional body of their choice within the field of Rehabilitation Medicine.